the-events-calendar/event-tickets/readme.txt

 * Tweak - Add tickets to the Tickets Commerce success page.
 [ETWP-30]
 * Tweak - Add tickets to the RSVP block confirmation state.
 [ETWP-62]

+= [5.6.8.1] 2023-11-09 =

+* Version - Event Tickets 5.6.8.1 is only compatible with The Events Calendar 6.2.6.1 and higher
+* Fix - Update a common library to prevent possible fatals.
+[TEC-4978]
+* Language - 0 new strings added, 9 updated, 0 fuzzied, and 0 obsoleted

 = [5.6.8] 2023-11-08 =